boufik/Cyber-Handbook-Practices/VMs/Ubuntu/setup_ubuntu.md

 After pressing `Finish`, the VM should automatically start running and downloading the necessary packages.
 If we do not see anything for some time at the beginning, we can always terminate the VM session.
 Then, we can configure its settings.
 Right-click in the VM using the GUI of VirtualBox and then press `Settings`.
 In the `Display` tab, set the `Video Memory` to the highest value (typically `128 MB`).
 Also, if we want our VM to automatically take an IP in the range of `192.168.0.0/16`, we need to go to the `Network` tab and change the value to `Bridged Adapter`.
 The `Name` will be in this form `Realtek ____CE Wireless LAN 802.11__ PCI NIC`, which is the NIC card.

 Now, if we had terminated our VM previously, we need to restart it.
 Press `Try or install Ubuntu` and the installation will begin shortly.
-If extra prompts appear next, press `Install` and `Erase disk and install Ubuntu` (it does not refer to the original disk of our host machine).
+If extra prompts appear next, press `Install` and `Erase disk and install Ubuntu` (do not worry - the `Erase` option does not refer to the original disk of our host machine).
 This may take some time.
-In any case, the output should look like this:
+In any case, the installation process should look like this:

 ![Ubuntu Downloads](https://github.com/boufik/Cyber-Handbook-Practices/blob/main/VMs/Ubuntu/Images/ub24_being_installed.png)

 After the installation is complete, Ubuntu prompts us to fill in some other fields like username, password, computer name and region.
 Leave the field `Require my password to log in` **selected**.
-Then, Ubuntu instrcut us we had better restart our VM, so we follow this instruction.
+Then, Ubuntu instructs us to restart our VM, so we ned to follow this instruction.

 # After the first VM's reboot